momo1986/awesome_robust_ml/README.md

 <a id='Theoretical'></a>
 ## Theoretical Analysis
+* [Parseval Networks: Improving Robustness to Adversarial Examples](http://proceedings.mlr.press/v70/cisse17a/cisse17a.pdf)(ICML 2017) <br/> This paper proposes a method to boost the robustness with L2 regularization and deliver a layer-wise theoretical analysis.

+* [Lower bounds on the robustness to adversarial perturbations](https://papers.nips.cc/paper/2017/file/298f95e1bf9136124592c8d4825a06fc-Paper.pdf)(NeurIPS 2017) <br/> This paper demonstrates a methodd to limit the possible layer-wise norm expansions in a variety of different layer types.
+It is a seminal work on the robustness analysis of convolutional neural network.

 * [Towards Deep Learning Models Resistant to Large Perturbations](https://arxiv.org/pdf/2003.13370.pdf) <br/> This paper prove that the weight initialization of a already robust model on small perturbation can be helpful for training on large perturbations.

 * [Improved Sample Complexities for Deep Neural Networks and Robust Classification via an All-Layer Margin](https://openreview.net/forum?id=HJe_yR4Fwr) (ICLR 2020) <br/> This paper connect the generalization gap w.r.t all-layer margin, and propose a variant of adversarial training, where the perturbations can be imposed on each layer in network.